-EIBI stands for Early Intensive Behaviour Intervention and is the implementation of the principles of behaviour based on Applied Behaviour Analysis or ABA.
+Early Intensive Behaviour Intervention (EIBI) is the implementation of the four principles of behaviour based on Applied Behaviour Analysis (ABA).

 Behaviour is anything we say or do, from asking for milk, or a child telling their parent they can hear a plane, to playing in a sandpit.
 Even though those principles can be applied in many settings, such as hospitals or companies, it is mostly known for its implementation in children with autism and related disorders.